lperichon/derose_martinez_blog/wp-content/plugins/add-link-to-facebook/readme.txt

 The default is that each user of your weblog has to setup/authorize the plugin.
 If you check this option all users will use your access token.
 After checking this option the setup page of the plugin will be accessible only to the administrator that enabled this option.
-Note that all users will use your name, which might not be so bad if you use the option *Add as page owner* (see below).
+Note that all users will use your name.
 You may want to choose *Avatar of author* as link picture (see below).

 **Additional settings**